The Benefits of Centella and How to Use It

 Over and above all, centella is most well-known for its ability to reduce cellulitis.

-Cellulitis consists of the formation of nodules of fat, liquid and toxins under the skin, and centella eliminates all these residues thanks to its diuretic properties.
+Cellulitis consists of the formation of nodules of fat, liquid and toxins under the skin, and centella helps to eliminate these residues thanks to its diuretic properties.

 There are many substances responsible for making it an effective plant against cellulitis.
 They include fatty acids, tannins, phytosterols and mucilages.